anishjayavant/vagrant-provisioners/README.md

-# vagrant-provisioners
+# Provisioners Repository

-Provisioner files to be used in Vagrant box setups
+This repository contains provisioning scripts to set up a development environment